Updated: Apr 29

 This is the trickiest topic in this post.
 Birth control is prescribed by your doctor based

 on their professional knowledge and experience of what they think will work best for you.
 But birth control isn't a one-size-fits-all and even your doctor can't know for sure that it's going to be the right choice for you.
-It's usually a waiting game of many months to years to see if it jives with your system, and if it doesn't, it's back to the drawing board.
-All the while, your hormones are getting pushed one way or the other potentially causing a myriad of internal issues that can lead to breakouts and acne.
+It can be a waiting game of months to even years to see if it jives with your system.
 If you're struggling with chronic acne and nothing seems to be working, we recommend talking to your doctor about your birth control and have them give you a referral for a natural dermatologist, ideally one with an esthetician on staff.
 They will work with you to get to the root of the issue and help you balance your skin so you can eventually be acne free, naturally.

 TAKE A LITTLE YOU TIME